Achievable logoAchievable logo

 A $1,000 par, 4% bond

-The nominal yield is a fixed, unaffected rate throughout the life of the bond.
-Unlike all the other yields we’ll discuss, the bond’s market price is not a factor.
-If you are given information on a bond, the nominal yield is always the first % referenced.
+The nominal yield is fixed throughout the life of the bond.
+Unlike the other yields we’ll discuss, the bond’s market price is not part of the calculation.
+When you’re given bond information, the first percentage you typically see is the nominal yield (coupon).

 Current yield